vgmtrans/vgmtrans/docs/compiler_cursor_prototype_review.md

 ### Central framework size

 `CompilerCursor.h` is large.
-Roughly half is the deliberately explicit set of checked fields and executable operations; the remainder is generated typed dispatch, action composition, and track-walker integration.
-This is preferable to spreading the same mechanics across formats, but it must not become a home for driver-specific semantics.
+It contains the deliberately explicit set of checked fields and executable operations, generated typed dispatch, action composition, and the restricted deferred-value machinery.
+This is preferable to spreading those mechanics across formats, but it must not become a home for driver-specific semantics.

 The rule should be: express state, output, time, and flow as separate operations and compose them in source order.
+Use `state()` and `select()` only for simple read-only state-derived values.
 Use `invoke<&Playback::method>` for substantial or reused driver behavior.
 Captureless inline handlers are permitted as an escape hatch, but decoded values must remain explicit arguments and no closure is stored.

 ### Executor registry